Gemini Piano Trio

 Mr. Ganz will open the program with two Bach preludes and fugues interwoven with two Chopin preludes in the corresponding keys.

-Peabody Conservatory-based cello-piano duo of Alicia Ward and Kimberly Kong will contrast Mendelssohn’s and Fauré’s Romantic-era bookends with Ginastera’s Argentinian gaucho-singing declamations, meditations, vigorous folk rhythms, and frenzied dance elements .
+Peabody Conservatory-based cello-piano duo of Alicia Ward and Kimberly Kong will contrast Mendelssohn’s Romantic cello sonata with Ginastera’s Argentinian gaucho-singing declamations, meditations, vigorous folk rhythms and frenzied dance elements of his cello & piano rhapsody, and Shostakovich’s uncharacteristically whimsical and lyrical cello sonata.

 Brahms • Quintet in B minor, Op.
 115